-Experience-based table of rates that are specific to the City's plan of benefits.
-Last updated for the 2019 valuation pursuant to an experience study of the period 2014-2018.
+Experience-based table of rates that vary by age.
+Last updated for the 2023 valuation pursuant to an experience study of the period ending 2022.

-Post-retirement: 2019 Municipal Retirees of Texas Mortality Tables.
-The rates are projected on a fully generational basis with scale UMP.
-Pre-retirement: PUB(10) mortality tables, with the Public Safety table used for males and the General Employee table used for females.
-The rates are projected on a fully generational basis with scale UMP.
+Mortality Post-retirement: 2019 Municipal Retirees of

+Texas Mortality Tables.
+Male rates are multiplied by 103% and female rates are multiplied by 105%.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence).
+Preretirement: PUB(10) mortality tables, with the 110% of the Public Safety table used for males and the 100% of the General Employee table used for females.
+The rates are projected on a fully generational basis by the most recent Scale